Blananas2/ktane-blanets/README.md

 - ♃ (Jupiter): Module by Deaf, Reimplemented by Blan
 - ♄ (Saturn): Module by eXish
 - ♅ (Uranus): Module by tandyCake
-- ♆ (Neptune): Module by Blan, Help by BakersDozenBagels, tandyCake, Quinn Wuest
+- ♆ (Neptune): Module by Blan, Help by tandyCake, Quinn Wuest
 - ♇ (Pluto): Idea by Fish, Implemented by Blan